utelecon/utelecon.github.io/en/articles/schedule-management/index.md

 **A. Type of appointment**

 - You can set the type of appointments in detail here.
-- You will mainly use "Event" or "Tasks" to manage your personal schedule.
+- You will mainly use "Event" or "Task" to manage your personal schedule.
-- "Silent mode" and "Out of office" are used when you want to decline meeting invitations from other people, etc.
+- "Focus time" and "Out of office" are used when you want to decline meeting invitations from other people, etc.
-- A "Bookable appointment schedule" is used when you want to let an unspecified number of people know when you are available.
+- "Appointment schedule" is used when you want to let an unspecified number of people know when you are available.
 Once an "appointment schedule" is set, others can make entries in the set reservation slots to set up meetings, etc.

 **B. Contents of the appointment**

 - You can enter the necessary information for the appointment in the input box to the right of each of the icons shown here.
 - For more information on what each icon means, please refer to the ["Appointment details"](#appointment-details) below.

-**C. Other options**
+**C. More options**

 - You can set up more advanced options for your schedule here.
 - When you click on the button, the following window will be displayed.
-The information that can be entered in "B. Appointment details" can also be entered using the "Other options" screen.
+The information that can be entered in "B. Contents of the appointment" can also be entered using the "More options" screen.
 Please refer to the ["Appointment details"](#appointment-details) below for the details that can be entered in each field.
-Entering the items found in "B. Appointment details" are generally sufficient to set up a meeting, but some settings can only be entered using the "Other options" screen; for example, the guest’s permission settings in "7.
-Add Guest."
+Entering the items found in "B. Contents of the appointment" are generally sufficient to set up a meeting, but some settings can only be entered using the "More options" screen; for example, the guest’s permission settings in "⑦ Adding guests."

 ![Screenshot from Google Calendar.
 A page to edit details of the event is shown.](img/schedule_settings.png)